Please choose a section by clicking

 French collectors are quite lucky as their country is probably the best place to find an authentic opium pipe or some other opium smokers’ implement because, due to its long colonial history in Indochina, many still extant objects related to this habit settled their course in France in the end.

-The reason is that opium smoking — besides supporting heavy taxation — remained fully legal in French Indochina for almost a century.
+The reason is that opium smoking — although supporting heavy taxation — remained fully legal in French Indochina for almost a century.
 (The former colony of French Indochina included all parts of today’s Vietnam, together with Laos and Cambodia).

 Besides French Indochina, it is noteworthy to say that several other countries in South-East Asia also legally tolerated the use of opium — at least for their ethnic Chinese citizens — until very recent years (Thailand: 1960, Cambodia: 1975 and Laos: as late as 2002)